mailmaldi/UMBC/MIPSACA/src/main/resources/README.txt

 README:
-This is a gradle project (think maven but no xml)
+This is a gradle project (think maven but no xml) & the build script compiles it for Java 1.7!
-To build a jar, from a linux/mac machine, just goto MIPSACA folder and run the following ./gradlew build
+To build a jar, from a linux/mac machine, just goto MIPSACA folder and run the following

-./gradlew assemble
-./gradlew fatJar
+gadlew is the wrapper for gradle binary, so it needs to be an executable chmod +x gradlew

+The following command will clean, compile and build a jar of my code ./gradlew clean eclipse build assemble jar

-If you have gradle installed on your machine (awesome!), then gradle clean build assemble fatJar
+If you have gradle installed on your machine (awesome!), then just gradle clean eclipse build assemble jar

-this should resolve all dependencies and create 2 jar files in the MIPSACA/build/libs folder

- ../resources/main/inst.txt ../resources/main/data.txt ../resources/main/reg.txt ../resources/main/config.txt ../resources/main/result.txt
+The jar is found in build/libs

+To execute, simply do (paths are relative): java -jar MIPSACA-1.0.jar inst.txt data.txt reg.txt config.txt results.txt

+I recommend copying the jar to the folder where you want to test

 BUILD: